drusco/nexos/docusaurus/docs/examples/proxy-events/proxy.md

 Type: [`ProxyCreateEvent`](../../api/interfaces/ProxyCreateEvent)

 This event is emitted whenever a new proxy is created.
-It can only be listened to from the `Nexo` class, not from individual proxies.
+It can only be listened to from the `Nexo` instance, not from individual proxies.
 It provides useful information about the created proxy instance.

 ### Data Properties